 Golden Alexander grows best in full or partial sun.
 It has been known to also survive under light shade tree canopies.

 Golden Alexander likes a somewhat rich neutral soil with good drainage but can still do well in sandy or clay soils, or in areas with a lot of limestone where the soil is slightly, but not too, acidic.

 Although golden Alexander prefers consistent moisture (often growing naturally in boggy sites), it can also handle dry conditions surprisingly well.
 For best results, making sure your plants are kept consistently moist during the growing season is a good idea.

 This plant enjoys somewhat moist growing conditions, such as a boggy meadow or alongside a pond, but it's also fairly drought tolerant during a hot summer in its native habitats.

 You could gather the seeds in the wild to plant, but care should be taken not to disturb or deplete the growing area.
-They also need a period of cold stratification to be viable for spring planting.
-It's also possible to plant the unstratified seeds in the fall, but there's some risk they won't germinate as effectively.
+Clip off seed heads in the late summer and early fall when you see them.

 The seeds need a period of two to three months of cold stratification to be viable for spring planting so winter sowing is best.
 It's also possible to plant the unstratified seeds in the fall, but there's some risk they won't germinate as effectively.
 Typically the plant does not bloom in its first season from seed but will begin to flower in its second season.